JDLabOrg/IUManual-EN/advanced_prototype_mode.rst

 ----------

-Node Definition
+Node Description
 -------------------------------

 .. image:: resource/scenario/ic_SB_screen.png

-Displays **Node Definition** about selected page.
-You can add or change content in screen description or exception area.
-Double-clicking thumbnails on canvas also displays **Node Definition**.
+Displays the node description of the selected page.
+By adding memos to the node, you can send orders to partners of your collaborative project.
+You can also add or change content in the **Screen Description** or **Exception** area.
+Double-clicking thumbnails on canvas also displays **Node Description**.

-* ``Memo img area`` : Select img from resource panel to replace numburing on screenshot area.
+* ``Memo image area`` : Select image from the resource panel to replace the numbering in the screenshot area.
-* ``Add Memo Button`` : Create new editable row field in table.
+* ``Add Memo Button`` : Create a new editable row field in the table.
-* ``Delete Button`` : Delete selected momo in table.
+* ``Delete Button`` : Delete the selected memo in the table.

-By clicking screenshot area selected memo's number will apeaar.
+By clicking the screenshot area, selected memo's number will apear.